 “High-demand imports like artisan crafts, furniture, shoes, clothing and food are lucrative markets with margins reaching up to 700%.” -Small Business Administration

-And while 2017 looks to be a year of backlash against globalization and international trade, the digitization of our world is the horse that has left the barn, as it were.
+And while 2017 has been a year of backlash against globalization and international trade, the digitization of our world is the horse that has left the barn, as it were.
 Globalization is a done deal; there’s no going back.
 No matter the political climate, global markets are now indelibly interconnected by technology.
 It’s a unique time for SMBs.
 More than at any other time in our history, American small businesses will look to geopolitics for their biggest challenges.

 While the US stands on the precipice of pulling back hard on global trade, the global SMBs that make up a large share of our economy are feeling the pinch of living in a precarious environment.
 As the US rethinks the free trade policies embraced by the likes of a Trans Pacific Partnership (TPP) and the North American Free Trade Agreement (NAFTA), small business owners are right to worry about potential losses that may come from increased tariffs at best—global trade wars at worst.
 NAFTA partners make up the largest share of US exports, with Pacific Rim countries falling in not far behind.